-Nadia Goreslavskaya is an associate in the Moscow office of Baker McKenzie.
-She is experienced in antimonopoly regulation, corporate law and general commercial law matters and is recommended in the 2009 to 2011 editions of Chambers Europe, being cited as "a rising star in [competition/antitrust]" and "establishing herself as an active and hands-on competition lawyer."
+Nadia Goreslavskaya is a partner in the Moscow office of Baker McKenzie.
+She is experienced in antimonopoly regulation, corporate law and general commercial law matters and is recommended by Chambers Europe, being cited as "a rising star in [competition/antitrust]" and "establishing herself as an active and hands-on competition lawyer."
 PLC Which lawyer?
 Yearbook describes her as "building a strong presence in the market advising on the competition aspects of corporate transactions in the region."

 Ms. Goreslavskaya’s practice focuses on antitrust & competition, general corporate, and general commercial laws.

 - Advising several international pharmaceutical companies, and large Russian and international alcohol, tobacco, food and software companies on compliance of their distribution schemes with Russian general civil and competition legislation.

 - Advising a major international manufacturer of luxury goods on competition law issues regarding territorial exclusivity, bonus systems, recommended prices, and others in the context of a distribution agreement.